 - SNAP users boost economies and bring business to retailers.

 - Kentucky’s Double Dollars Program offers ten dollars of local produce to any SNAP users that spend ten or more dollars on SNAP-eligible items.

 - The USDA has expanded SNAP to be used online in more than forty states.

 By incentivizing and expanding SNAP usage, grocers can support their customers and the local economy.
-Manchester IGA’s program is a perfect example of a way to assist those that use SNAP and helping local farms.
+Manchester IGA’s program is a perfect example of a way to assist those that use SNAP and help local farms.
 IT Retail is a POS system built for grocers by grocers.
 Our goal is to help your store operate as efficiently and profitably as possible.
 If you’d like to see how well your store could be doing with IT Retail, sign up for a free demo today.
-For more information about grocery store trends and news, make sure you are subscribe to IT Retail’s blog.
+For more information about grocery store trends and news, make sure you are subscribed to IT Retail’s blog.

 Author: George Goodwin

 George Goodwin is a Marketing Director for IT Retail POS solution.
 He has a background in marketing for health food grocery stores and online software.
 He is a 3rd generation grocer who has worked on business partnerships, social media, website SEO, and content writing.
 George graduated as a student-athlete in Economics and English from the University of California, Riverside.
 With a post-graduate degree from Graduate Institution of Biblical Studies.